toshi0607/Go-FAQ-Japanese-Edition/original.md

 For instance, if we store the `int` value 3 in an interface, the resulting interface value has, schematically,
 ( `T=int`, `V=3`).
-The value `V` is also known as the interface's _dynamic_ value, since a given interface variable might hold different values `V` (and corresponding types `T`)
+The value `V` is also known as the interface’s _dynamic_ value, since a given interface variable might hold different values `V` (and corresponding types `T`)